kubernetes/website/docs/concepts/storage/volumes.md

 between pods.

-__Important: You must create an EBS volume using `aws ec2 create-volume` or the AWS API before you can use it__
+__Important: You must create an EBS volume using `aws ec2 create-volume` or the AWS API before you can use it.__

 There are some restrictions when using an awsElasticBlockStore volume: